 DPD unveils research paper on autonomous parcel delivery vehicles

+DPD, fka and ika have published a joint research paper which looks at how autonomous driving could transform the parcel delivery market.
 The three research partners – fka’s full name is Forschungsgesellschaft Kraftfahrwesen mbH Aachen) and ika is RWTH Aachen University’s Institut für Kraftfahrzeuge – concluded that in the future self-driving vehicles could “make it possible to deliver at least part of the company’s parcel volumes with an unprecedented degree of flexibility”.

 DPD said that autonomous vehicle technology could also “enable entirely new delivery concepts, in particular for inner-city areas” – but cautioned that “the legal framework for the application of such revolutionary delivery concepts will probably not be in place until the year 2025 at the earliest”.

 “Automated, self-drive vehicles represent a megatrend which in future will have a significant effect on everyday life and work,” said Professor Lutz Eckstein, Head of the Automobile Institute at Aachen’s RWTH University.